The video experts blog

 The success of OTT content publishers will reflect this trend.
-For example, twenty-nine percent of consumers would pay a premium if 5G provided better quality video on mobile devices and decreased buffering.
+For example, 29% of consumers would pay a premium if 5G provided a better quality video on mobile devices and decreased buffering.

 However, there are some limitations to consider with 5G.
 For example, walls and other barriers tend to interfere with 5G signals.
 Carriers plan to bypass this with extensive networks of smaller network access points.
 Users can fall back to 4G LTE signals when 5G doesn’t work.
 Nonetheless, this tech will change the entire industry.

-Also related to the latest OTT trends, Streaming 4K video takes up about 30 Mbps of internet bandwidth.
-For streaming, you should have at least double that bandwidth available.
+Also related to the latest OTT trends, streaming 4K video takes up about 30 Mbps of internet bandwidth.
+For live video streaming, you should have at least double that bandwidth available.
 That’s not very common for consumer-grade internet connections.
 However, the rise of 5G will enable an explosion in streaming video quality by making 4K streaming solutions possible.

-In addition, there is a new OTT streaming service from Apple TV+ and forthcoming services from AT&T and Comcast.
+In addition, there is an OTT streaming service from Apple TV+ and forthcoming services from AT&T and Comcast.
 Other OTT trends include a big increase in streaming services for sports.
-These services are flooding the market with premium content, making it harder for new services to compete with these established giants.
+These services are flooding the market with premium content, making it harder for new sports broadcasting services to compete with these established giants.